How to Install Firefox Beta and Nightly on Ubuntu Linux

 firefox --version

-Firefox Nightly, also known as the developer version, allows users to experience the bleeding edge of Firefox’s development.
-This version is a great choice for those who enjoy testing the latest features and improvements before they make it to the beta or stable releases.
+Firefox Nightly, also known as the developer version, allows users to experience Firefox’s cutting-edge development with daily updates.
+This version is ideal for developers, testers, and enthusiasts who want to preview upcoming features, report bugs, and contribute feedback before changes reach beta or stable releases.

-Our journey to install Firefox Nightly begins by adding its repository to our system’s list.
-This is achieved through the following command:
+Installing Firefox Nightly begins by adding its repository to your system’s list with the following command:

 sudo add-apt-repository ppa:ubuntu-mozilla-daily/ppa -y

-After successfully adding the repository, we need to update our system’s APT repository to reflect the new addition.
-Run the following command to accomplish this:
+After successfully adding the repository, update your system’s APT repository to reflect the new addition:

 sudo apt update

-With the repository in place and our system updated, we can now proceed to install Firefox Nightly.
-Ensure any existing Firefox windows are closed to prevent conflicts during the installation process.
-Then, run the following command:
+With the repository in place and your system updated, install Firefox Nightly.
+Ensure any existing Firefox windows are closed to prevent conflicts during the installation process:

 sudo apt install firefox-trunk -y